 Updated August 15, 2022

-The following guidelines for campus visitors take effect from August 16, 2021 until further notice, are part of the Protect Purdue Plan and were developed to help ensure the health and safety of the campus community.
+The following guidelines for campus visitors are in place until further notice, and are part of the Protect Purdue Plan and were developed to help ensure the health and safety of the campus community.
 It is important to note that these guidelines may be modified as the COVID-19 situation and corresponding federal, state and local guidance continues to evolve.
 These policies will be reviewed regularly.

 - Colleges, divisions, and academic and research units who invite and host visitors are responsible for ensuring that any visitor sponsored by the unit is fully aware of and completely adheres to the Protect Purdue guidelines in place on campus at the time of their visit.
 Any documented non-compliance will result in cancellation of the visit.

 - The university recognizes that campus is open to the general public, and it is foreseeable that a number of individuals will visit our campus who do not fall into one of the above categories.
 The university’s responsibility to general visitors to campus is to clearly communicate the Protect Purdue guidelines through the university’s web presence, social media and physical signage.
-Disposable face coverings will be available at strategic locations on campus and signs will direct visitors to locations where face coverings and campus safety guidance is available.
+For those who prefer to wear a mask, and at any campus event in which masks are required, disposable face coverings will be available.
+The latest information on Protect Purdue requirements can be found at Protect Purdue – Purdue University’s response to COVID-19.

 - Visitors who are observed acting contrary to Protect Purdue guidelines can be reported to the campus police department and reminded that their presence on campus is subject to campus health and safety rules.

 - Visitors affiliated with specific research programs must follow the guidelines and checklist for Research-Related Visits to On-Campus Buildings or Facilities.